 Understanding what works

 One crucial aspect of a successful social media strategy is understanding what drives engagement and listening.
-You can measure engagement directly on the platforms, but if you want to know precisely how many listens a given post drove, you have to rely on an attribution solution for podcasting like Voxalyze.
+You can measure engagement directly on the platforms, but if you want to know precisely how many listens a given post drove, you have to rely on a podcast attribution solution like Voxalyze.
+If you want to understand what podcast attribution is and how it works, be sure to read our podcast attribution guide.

 Promotion tactics for indie podcasters